Stock market today: Wall Street slips following two weeks of gains

-NEW YORK (AP) — Stocks slipped on Wall Street Tuesday as traders return from a long holiday weekend to face a relatively quiet week.
+Stocks are edging lower on Wall Street in afternoon trading Tuesday as traders return from a long holiday weekend to face a relatively quiet week.

 Markets in the U.S. were closed Monday for the Labor Day holiday.